AnthonyLB2140/jsatorb-rest-api/listOptions.md

 This is the list of potential options for the generation of data files.
 These files are further used for visualization in VTS.

+## 'CARTESIAN'
+Cartesian coordinates of a satellite (always selected in JSatOrb GUI)

 ## 'ATTITUDE'
 Attitude of the satellite